Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Permanent monitoring of mirror actuators during O3}

 Over all the O3 run, permanent lines have been injected on NE and WE mirrors through their electromagnetic actuators.
-An online process (TFMoni) has been setup to compute transfer functions and extract their modulus and phase at the frequency of the permanent lines to monitor their stability~\cite{bib:TFMoni_doc,bib:2021_TFMoni_O3}.
-In order to monitor the stability of the mirror actuators, two types of transfer functions were computed: \begin{itemize} \item from the excitation channel generated on a real-time PC to the excitation channel received and sent back to data acquisition by the digital part of the mirror actuator.
+An online process (TFMoni) has been setup to compute transfer functions and extract their modulus and phase at the frequency of the permanent lines to monitor their stability~\cite{bib:TFMoni_doc,bib:2021_TFMoni_O3}. \dv{Each transfer function was computed every 5 seconds as a moving average of 12~FFTs (Fast Fourier Transforms), each computed over 10~seconds of data}. \msa{Two different transfer functions were computed to monitor the stability of the mirror actuators:} \begin{itemize} \item from the excitation channel generated on a real-time \lr{ computer ($zCAL_i$ in figure~\ref{fig:itfconfig})} to the excitation channel received and sent back to data acquisition by the digital part of the mirror actuator \lr{($zC_i$)}.
 The aim is to monitor the data transmission and processing in the digital part. \item from the excitation channel to the four channels sensing the current flowing in the four coils of the actuator.
-The aim is to monitor also the analog part.
-Variations of less than 0.5\% on modulus and less than 4~mrad on phase were found around 60~Hz, dominated by statistical fluctuations (and significant time variations but at the level of~0.04\% and 0.1~mrad around 355~Hz). \end{itemize} The computed values were available online and used by the Detector Monitoring System process to display flags in the control room and trigger alerts in case of unexpected values.
+The aim is to monitor also the analog part of the actuators.
+Variations of less than 0.5\% on modulus and less than 4~mrad on phase were found around 60~Hz, dominated by statistical fluctuations (and significant time variations but at the level of~0.04\% and 0.1~mrad around 355~Hz). \end{itemize} The computed values were available online and used by a low-latency process~\cite{bib:DMS}~\dv{(called Detector Monitoring System)} to display flags in the control room and trigger alerts in case of unexpected values.
 The stability of the values were monitored at the 0.5\% level in modulus and 4~mrad in phase, dominated by statistical fluctuations.